PrestaShop vs WordPress

 • Overall costs for extensions, themes, hosting, etc. can be a bit high

-Even though PrestaShop has fewer active users with a total of 308,496 live websites, it can boast of its intuitive dashboard, multiple built-in functionality, and customization capabilities.
+Even though PrestaShop has fewer active users with a total of hundreds of thousands of live websites, it can boast of its intuitive dashboard, multiple built-in functionality, and customization capabilities.
 Also, it is a standalone commerce software while WooCommerce is just a WordPress plugin.
+If you're considering a change, check out our options for PrestaShop migrations.

 With Cart2Cart, you can test the new eCommerce platform with no strings attached.
 Get started and run a free demo now!